-At Princeton, Denise was an Assistant in Instruction for ENG360: Modern Fiction and will co-teach the seminar “Mourning America: Emerson and Douglass” with Professor Eduardo Cadava in the spring of 2023.
+Denise has taught courses across the departments of English and African American Studies.
+She was an Assistant in Instruction for ENG360: Modern Fiction and a co-instructor, with Professor Eduardo Cadava, for the seminar “Mourning America: Emerson and Douglass.”
 She has also taught through Columbia University’s Freedom and Citizenship program and the Teagle Humanities Fellowship.